dbt-labs/dbt-jobs-as-code/README.md

 To use it in VSCode, install the extension `YAML` and add the following line at the top of your YAML config file (change the path if need be):

 ```yaml
 # yaml-language-server: $schema=../src/schemas/load_job_schema.json
 ```

 ### TODO

-Add info about running the code with a github action
+Add info about running the code with a github actio